Endokomuna

-The origins of endokomuna date back to 1945, when captured Endecja activists agreed to collaborate with Polish communists; the collaborationist Endecja led by Bolesław Piasecki helped the government appeal to Catholic, nationalist and far-right circles.
-After Polish October in 1956, communist authorities embraced national communism in a bid to maintain popular support, which led to the emergence of the "Partisans", a faction within the communist party led by the Minister of the Interior Mieczysław Moczar that consolidated Endo-Communism into the dominant ideology.
-The dominance of the Partisans culminated in the 1968 Polish political crisis, where they led an "Anti-Zionist" campaign against the Jewish diaspora.
-By 1982, the ruling communist coalition was reforged into Patriotic Movement for National Rebirth (PRON) that appropriated the Endo-Communist ideology and had Jan Dobraczyński, an Endecja activist, as its chairman.
-Along with PRON, communist authorities also founded the Grunwald Patriotic Union, which organized National Bolsheviks and functioned between 1981 and 1995.
-After the fall of Polish People's Republic in 1989, endokomuna tendency survived in some socialist and neo-Endecja parties, such as Samoobrona, Party X, National Party and the National Party "Fatherland".
+The origins of endokomuna date back to 1945, when captured Endecja activists agreed to collaborate with Polish communists; the collaborationist elements of Endecja, led by Bolesław Piasecki (1915–1979), helped authorities appeal to Catholic, nationalist and far-right circles.
+After the Polish October in 1956, Polish government embraced national communism in a bid to maintain popular support; this led to the emergence of the "Partisans", a faction within the communist party (led by the Minister of the Interior, Mieczysław Moczar) that consolidated Endo-Communism into the dominant ideology.
+Partisans' dominance culminated in the 1968 Polish political crisis, where they led an "Anti-Zionist" campaign against the Jewish diaspora.
+In 1982, the ruling communist coalition was reforged into the Patriotic Movement for National Rebirth (PRON) that appropriated Endo-Communism and had Jan Dobraczyński, an Endecja activist, as its chairman.
+Along with PRON, communist authorities also founded the Zjednoczenie Patriotyczne “Grunwald”, which organized National Bolsheviks and functioned between 1981 and 1995.
+After the fall of the Polish People's Republic in 1989, the endokomuna tendency survived in some parties, such as Samoobrona, Party X, the National Party and the National Party "Fatherland".